Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 A breakdown of standard homeowner policy coverage for water damage in Georgia.
 What is covered, what is excluded, and where the gray areas create disputes between homeowners and carriers.

-We manage roofing insurance claims for homeowners throughout the Atlanta metropolitan area.
+We document and restore storm-damaged roofs for homeowners throughout the Atlanta metropolitan area.
 Each city page below covers the specific storm patterns, common insurance carriers, typical claim values, and neighborhood-level considerations for that community.
 Whether you are in a historic Buckhead estate or a newer subdivision in Johns Creek, the claims process has local nuances that matter.

 What Georgia Homeowners Need to Know About Roof Insurance